-How To Know If Your Cat's Dealing With Ticks
+These Are The Symptoms To Watch For If Your Cat's Dealing With Ticks

-If you notice a small lump on your cat while petting her and discover it’s a tick after looking closer, you might get a little freaked out.
+If you notice a small lump on your cat while petting her, you might get a little freaked out.
+Especially when you realize that bump is actually a tick.

-The Dodo reached out to Dr. Victoria Wellington, a veterinarian at Veterinary Care Group Williamsburg in New York, to find out everything you need to know about dealing with tick bites on cats.
+The Dodo reached out to Dr. Victoria Wellington, a veterinarian at Veterinary Care Group Williamsburg in New York, to learn the signs that your cat’s dealing with ticks.

 What are ticks?

-Ticks are parasites that attach to an animal’s skin to feed on their blood, and can stay attached for days at a time.
+Ticks are parasites that attach to an animal’s skin for days at a time to feed on their blood.
 Ticks can feed on humans and most animals, including cats.

 There are about 850 different kinds of ticks in the world, and around 100 of these tick species can spread diseases to their hosts (aka the person or animal the tick attaches to).
-Luckily, tick-borne illnesses are rarer in cats than they are in dogs or people (but it’s still a possibility).
+Luckily, tick-borne illnesses are rarer in cats than they are in dogs or people (but cats can still get them).

 Ticks vs. fleas